The Willows Primary School

 - What support will there be for my child's/young person's overall wellbeing?

-All staff at The Willows give above and beyond to ensure that the health and wellbeing of your child is paramount.
+All staff at The Willows ensure that the health and wellbeing of your child is paramount.

 The school offers a wide variety of pastoral support for pupils who are encountering emotional, social and mental health difficulties.
-Our pastoral staff include: Mrs Ball (Inclusion Manager), Mrs Harrison (SENCo), Mrs Scott (assistant SENCo), Mrs Ellis (safeguarding officer) and Mrs Taylor (learning mentor).
+Our pastoral staff include: Mrs Ball (Inclusion Manager), Mrs Harrison (SENCO), Mrs Scott (Assistant SENCO), Mrs Ellis (Safeguarding Officer) and Mrs Taylor (Pupil Wellbeing Support).
 They are readily available for pupils who wish to discuss issues and concerns.
 During the school week there are various social groups that children can access at lunch times.
 Pupils may also seek guidance from our trained peer mentors with any issues that may occur during lunch or playtime.

 - What specialist services and expertise are available at or accessed by the setting?